jhnnsjkbk/jhnnsjkbk.github.io/about.md

 title: About me
 ---

-I am a postdoctoral researcher at [IBM Research Europe](https://www.zurich.ibm.com/).
-My current research mainly centers around foundational models for weather and geospatial in collaboration with [NASA](https://impact.earthdata.nasa.gov).
+I am a Postdoc within the AI for Climate Impact team at <a href="https://www.zurich.ibm.com">IBM Research Europe</a>.
+My work at IBM Research focuses on pretraining and finetuning foundations models for weather and earth observation in collaboration with <a href="https://impact.earthdata.nasa.gov">NASA</a>.
+I have a background in applied deep learning, having worked on a variety of topics during my PhD at <a href="https://dsi.iism.kit.edu/team_jakubik.php">KIT</a>, my visiting research role at IBM Research, at <a href="https://mtec.ethz.ch">ETH Zurich</a>, and during several internships in industry.

+At the moment, I am involved in projects with NASA, ESA, and within the EU HORIZON program.
+I am actively collaborating with researchers from institutions like MIT, Oxford, and ETH.

 Before joining IBM as a postdoc, I served a PhD student at [Karlsruhe Institute of Technology (KIT)](https://www.kit.edu/english/index.php), focusing on applied deep learning, mainly in the context of data-centric AI.
 My thesis is entitled "Data-Centric Artificial Intelligence: Foundations and Methods for Deep Learning" and aims for providing scalable methods to systematically enhance data for deep learning.
 During my undergrad studies at KIT, I specialized in machine learning, statistics, and optimization and graduated with a bachelor’s and a master’s degree.
 During my master’s, I studied Information Systems and Computer Engineering at the [Instituto Superior Técnico](https://tecnico.ulisboa.pt/en/) in Lisbon, Portugal and authored my master's thesis at [ETH Zurich](https://ethz.ch/en.html) at the Chair of Management Information Systems in the field of machine learning and optimization.